AMC with The American West: The Big Killing results in a “then there were three,” theme. We still have Earp, Billy and Pat Garrett to go.

 At one point in “The Big Killing” episode we have Billy the Kid Meeting Jesse James who attempts to recruit the “Kid” to join his gang.
 The “meeting” was included in a frontier doctor’s memoirs but the medico gets no mention and he was the man who introduced the pair.

-Arguably most historian’s refute this as apocryphal tale, as Dr. Hoyt’s book was written many years after the fact but Robert Redford, who executive produced the show, has opted to put this doubtful tale in as fact.
+Arguably most historian’s refute this as an apocryphal tale, as Dr. Hoyt’s book was written many years after the fact but Robert Redford, who executive produced the show, has opted to put this doubtful tale in as fact.

 The Billy the Kid section is the weakest segment in the last of these three “legends.’
 In another glaring omission of the real participants in the range war and its aftermath, the infamous escape of Billy leaves out more names and facts.
 The house that Billy, and others (who were not mentioned in the episode) escaped from was that of Andrew McSween who was shot and killed, in the attempt.